jtsage/jtsage-datebox/doc_builder/pages/index.md

 DateBox requires the [Popper.js](https://popper.js.org/) and [jQueryUI](https://jqueryui.com/) library.
 Built versions of DateBox include both in their source files, unless the framework in use typically requires one already.
 (Example: the Bootstrap 4 build does not include popper.js, as Bootstrap already does).

-If your CSS framework does not include icons, [FontAwesome](https://fontawesome.com/) is also required.

 ## Frameworks

 DateBox is currently has builds for the following: